 You can contact Disability Rights Wisconsin (DRW).
 DRW is the state's designated protection and advocacy agency for persons who have a mental illness or developmental disabilities.
 DRW may be able to assist you, depending on the nature of your services and needs.
 DRW is located at:

 Toll Free: 1-800-928-8778

-Contact your county’s Adult Protective Services agency.
-“Adult at risk” means any adult who has a physical or mental condition that substantially impairs his or her ability to care for his or her needs and who has experienced, is currently experiencing, or is at risk of experiencing abuse, neglect, self-neglect, or financial exploitation.
+Contact your county' Adult Protective Services agency.
+Adult at risk means any adult who has a physical or mental condition that substantially impairs his or her ability to care for his or her needs and who has experienced, is currently experiencing, or is at risk of experiencing abuse, neglect, self-neglect, or financial exploitation.
 If the person in question is an adult-at-risk the county can investigate allegations immediately.
 These Protective Service units try to help resolve issues so that clients are no longer at risk.
 If appropriate, these Protective Service units may contact law enforcement officers for a separate investigation regarding potential criminal conduct.
-See the DHS webpage: Wisconsin Elder Adults-at-Risk Help Lines.
+More information on Wisconsin's Elder Adults-at-Risk Help Lines.

 Contact your county's Child Protective Services agency.
 Those agencies are required to review, investigate, and/or intervene in responding to allegations of child abuse, exploitation, or neglect.
 These Protective Service units try to help resolve issues so that clients are no longer at risk.
 If appropriate, these Protective Service units may contact law enforcement officers for a separate investigation regarding potential criminal conduct.

 What if I am in the Family Care program?